 Why should every musician have a website?

-You might be asking yourself whether musicians still even need a website in the age of social media.
+You might be asking yourself whether musicians need a website in the age of social media.
 The short answer is: Yes.

 You own the experience